ZoomCare

 Chain of health care clinics based in Portland, Oregon, U.S.

 ZoomCare is a Portland, Oregon-based chain of health care clinics.
 The company has 47 clinics in the U.S. states of Oregon and Washington, as of February 2025.

 Zoom was co-founded by Dave Sanders and Albert DiPiero in 2006.
-Bill Frerichs began serving as chief executive officer in December 2018.
-In May 2019, Torben Nielsen was named CEO, replacing interim CEO Bill Frerichs.
+Bill Frerichs began as chief executive officer in December 2018.
+In May 2019, Torben Nielsen was named CEO, replacing interim CEO Frerichs.
 PeaceHealth acquired Zoom in 2019 and appointed Torben Nielsen as CEO.
-On July 14th, 2021 Jeff Fee was appointed as the new CEO, replacing Torben Nielsen.
+In July 2021 Jeff Fee was appointed CEO, replacing Nielsen.